 An Adventure in owning Automobiles!

-life and the vehicles that I have owned (that I can actually remember).
+What follows is a history of the last 20 years of my life and the vehicles that I have owned (that I can actually remember).

-I am surprised at how ridiculous this all really was while compiling
+I am surprised at how ridiculous this all really was while compiling all of these pictures.

 What can I say, I love cars!